 Pictorial Fit‑Frail Scale

-The PFFS assessment can be completed by a patient (self-assessment), a care partner (proxy-assessment), or a healthcare provider (clinical assessment).
+The PFFS assessment can be completed by an individual (self-assessment), a care partner (proxy-assessment), or a healthcare professional (clinical assessment).
 It is quick to administer, taking less than 2 minutes when assessed by a clinican and less than 5 minutes for self and proxy assessment.
 The PFFS evaluates a person's ability in 14 different domains.
 Within each domain, 3 to 6 levels of ability are represented with images and the assessor picks the image that best represents the usual state of the person being assessed.
 Images make the scale accessible across literacy levels, languages, and cultures.
 The PFFS visually shows change from one level to another and can facilitate discussion with the patient, and within the care team and their family.
 The PFFS is comprehensive and captures the multidimensionality of frailty.

 Permission for Use

 To guard against copyright infringement or unlicensed commercial use, we ask all potential users to complete a Permission for Use Agreement.
 Agreements are reviewed by the Industry Liaison Office at Dalhousie University to determine whether a license agreement is required.
 Requests for non-commercial educational, clinical and research use, as well as for reprint usually do not require a license agreement.